Discovering the Best High Caffeine Teas: Which Type of Tea Has the Most Caffeine?

 Q: What are the 7 best high caffeine teas?

 A: The 7 best high caffeine teas include Matcha, Yerba Mate, Darjeeling Black tea, Assam Black tea, Gyokuro Green tea, Kabusecha Green tea, and Houjicha Roasted Green tea.
-These teas are not only high in caffeine, but also offer unique flavor profiles and other health benefits.
+For the tea lover passionate about exploring high-caffeine teas and their unique qualities, these selections are ideal as they not only provide a caffeine boost but also offer unique flavor profiles and other health benefits.

 Q: Does green tea contain less caffeine than black tea?